 wget pendrivelinux.com/downloads/multibootlinux/grub.cfg(to get the grub.cfg file)

-- Follow the instructions for the ISO Distro you would like to add below.
-Simply click to expand the instructions.
+- Simply click a tab below, and follow the instructions for each ISO Distro you would like to add.

 Or rename your existing ISO ubuntu.iso and copy it to the USB device

-Or rename your existing ISO linuxmint10.iso and copy it to the USB device
+Or rename your existing ISO linuxmint.iso and copy it to the USB device

 wget "downloads.sourceforge.net/project/dban/dban/dban-2.2.6/dban-2.2.6_i586.iso?r=&ts=1292340298&use_mirror=surfnet" -O dban.iso